robertisandor/DeepVision/group_hw_1/documentation/source/tutorial.rst

 =========
 Run with $ python deploy_script.py

-Introduce your github username
+Input your github username

-Introduce your github password
+Input your github password